-I'll be the first to admit how much I love reading children's books.
-I love the illustrations and the text.
-I love the plots or journeys that portray the characters and develop their stories.
+I’ll be the first to admit how much I love reading children’s books.
+I love the illustrations and the text, and I love following the characters as they develop their stories.

-While traditional books are still important for enjoyable reading times, as well as for literacy development, there are other methods of engaging in story telling.
+While traditional books are important for social engagement as well as literacy development, other methods of story telling can enhance the learning experience.

 The ideas shared in this post will complement, not replace, a book already enjoyed at circle time or bedtime.